drdangersimon/wtermcalc/README.md

 The w-term image is tapered with a prolate spheroidal wave function (PSWF) before its F.T is taken.
 For w=0, the PSWF is all there is.

+The source includes the shared library sphfn.so generated using f2py.

 For more information, refer Frater and Doherty 1980 and Cornwell et al. 2008.